<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 • Number of registrations by marketing source

-• Marketing ROI or marketing cost per registration
+• Marketing ROI or cost per registration

 • Total number of engaged attendees